Cosmological inference from within the peculiar local universe: Introduction

-On the theoretical side, the \emph{correlated} fluctuations of SNe~Ia magnitudes due to peculiar velocities as well as the impact on cosmological parameter estimation of making such corrections have been studied by \cite{Hui:2005nm,Neill:2007fh,Davis:2010jq,Huterer:2015gpa}, however all these studies assumed that the peculiar velocity statistics are those expected around a \emph{typical} observer in a $\Lambda$CDM universe.
-Such an observer should in fact not observe a bulk flow exceeding $\sim 200$~km~s$^{-1}$ beyond 100~Mpc $\Rightarrow z \sim 0.033h$ \citep[see, e.g.,][]{Hunt:2008wp}, so clearly this assumption is in tension with reality.

-Moreover it has been noted \citep{Colin:2018ghy,Rameez:2019nrd} that the peculiar velocity corrections that have been applied to both JLA and Pantheon contain significant errors and inconsistencies.
-While these have purportedly been fixed for the Pantheon catalogue \citep{ScolnicGitHub}, the covariance matrices for peculiar velocity corrections have not been provided separately, so the impact of these errors on cosmological parameter estimation cannot be estimated.
-It should also be of concern that the directions of the residual bulk flows of the peculiar velocity surveys align approximately with the directions of maximum hemispherical asymmetry in the sky coverage of the two catalogues.
+Moreover the peculiar velocity corrections applied to both JLA and Pantheon contain significant errors and inconsistencies \citep{Colin:2018ghy, Rameez:2019wdt}.
+Since the covariance matrices for peculiar velocity corrections have not been provided separately, the~impact of these errors on cosmological parameter estimation is hard to quantify.
+It should also be of concern that the the residual bulk flows of the peculiar velocity surveys align approximately with the directions of maximum hemispherical asymmetry in the sky coverage of the two~catalogues.

-Recent observations of bulk flows suggest that we are \emph{not} a typical (or `Copernican') observer in a $\Lambda$CDM universe \citep{Hellwing:2016pdl,Hellwing:2018tiq,Rameez:2017euv}.
-In this paper we discuss the correlated fluctuations of SNe~Ia magnitudes and redshifts due to the peculiar velocities and bulk flows in and around `Local Universe (LU)-like' environments in the $z=0$ halo catalogue of the DarkSky $\Lambda$CDM simulations \citep{Skillman:2014qca}, as well as for randomly selected typical observers.
-We find that previous theoretical predictions \citep{Hui:2005nm} have \emph{underestimated} the actual covariances for observers like ourselves by a factor of 2--8.